DenysBorysiuk/webstudio/README.md

 Layout is made relative to three transition points: 480px, 768px and 1200px.

-For writing styles, the Mobile First approach used.
+For writing styles, used the Mobile First approach .